afroditeapp/afrodite-server-tools/docs/build_server_setup.md

 If you want to check log output constantly then use:
 ```
-sudo journalctl -u app-manager.service -f
+sudo journalctl -u afrodite-manager.service -f
 ```

-GPG key which app-manager generates can be exported using:
+GPG key which afrodite-manager generates can be exported using:
 ```
-sudo -u app bash -l
+sudo -u afrodite bash -l
-gpg --export-secret-keys app-manager-software-builder > build-server-binary-encryption-private-key.gpg
+gpg --export-secret-keys afrodite-manager-software-builder > build-server-binary-encryption-private-key.gpg
 ```

-The secret key is needed for binary decryption on servers which download binaries from app-manager.
+The secret key is needed for binary decryption on servers which download binaries from afrodite-manager.
 Key export seems to have a+r permissions, remove file when it is not needed.